Ann Carter: Death

 Carter died on January 27, 2014, in North Bend, Washington, after a long bout with ovarian cancer.
 She was 77.
 Her husband Stephen Crosby Newton (April 9, 1934 – November 4, 2014) served as a Specialist 4 in the United States Army.
 They were interred together at Tahoma National Cemetery.

 Legacy

 One film historian called Carter "the serious faced little blonde".
 Although she was a beautiful child, she did not play in films aimed at children or in light topics.
 In her best roles, she is a vulnerable child trapped in a hostile adult world.
 She was hailed by director Robert Wise as a "big asset" in his directorial debut.
 In 1991 he said:

-Convicted murderer and Rockefeller impersonator, Christian Gerhartsreiter, claimed that Carter was his mother.
-Carter denied this and expressed sympathy for his real mother in Germany.
+In 2008, convicted (in 2013) murderer and Rockefeller impersonator, German-born Christian Gerhartsreiter, claimed that Carter was his mother when he was arrested for custodial kidnapping.
+Carter denied this and expressed sympathy for his real mother, Irmgard Gerhartsreiter, who had not seen her son since he left Germany in 1978.